“GIVE me lucky generals,” Napoleon is supposed

 US Sentences Somali Man for Al-Shabab Support

-A U.S. court has sentenced a Somali national to nine years in prison for providing material support to the Islamist militant group al-Shabab.
+A U.S. court has sentenced a Somali national to nine years in

 U.S. prosecutors said Mahdi Hashi, who was born in Somalia, had abandoned his home in Britain to return to the country of his birth and join al-Shabab.